jjsmith32199/UntitledGooseProject/README.md

 ![CinEvents Webpage with result.](./assets/images/CinEvents_Search.png)

-When user search movie, the page shows movie title, year, director(s), actors, video trailer, and comtemporary events those are related to its year.
+When user searches for a movie, the page shows movie title, year, director(s), actors, video trailer, and comtemporary events those are related to its year.

 ![Watch List for CinEvents Webpage.](./assets/images/CinEvents_Watch_list.png)